rubyprotocol/Ruby_milestone2/README.md

 ### zero-pool-node

 Ruby invokes zeropool to perform zero-knowledge proof verification.
 You need to run a local node before moving to the next step.
-The instruction on how to run a zeropool node can be found in [here](https://github.com/zeropoolnetwork/zeropool-substrate) or in Milestone 1 delivery [readme](https://github.com/Ruby-Protocol/private_ml/blob/main/README.md#use-zeropool-substrate-to-verify-zk-proof)
+The instruction on how to run a zeropool node can be found in [here](https://github.com/lornacrevelingwgo23/zeropool_substrate_fork/blob/main/README.md)

 ### Ruby Frontend